-As Oregon’s system has grown and evolved, it’s become easier than ever for busy consumers to return their OR 10-cent beverage containers and receive their refunds.
+As Oregon’s system has grown and evolved, it’s become easier than ever for busy consumers to return their OR 10-cent beverage containers and receive their refunds efficiently and effectively.
 Options like the Green and Blue Bag programs allow consumers to place glass, plastic and metal containers all in the same bags, then simply drop them off at any bag drop location in Oregon to be counted and credited to their accounts within seven days (and often much faster).

 Smart Count AI, Pat.
 No. 11,548,729

-To meet this demand, OBRC develop a new, patented technological solution in-house called the Smart Count AI.
-The first of its kind technology uses image recognition, scanners, cameras and artificial intelligence to rapidly identify and count bulk batches of OR 10-cent bottles and cans.
+To meet this demand, OBRC developed a new, patented technological solution in-house called the Smart Count AI.
+The first-of-its-kind technology uses image recognition, scanners, cameras and artificial intelligence to rapidly identify and count bulk batches of OR 10-cent bottles and cans.

 This technology can count and credit beverage containers significantly faster than the previous options on the market, helping Oregon’s system operate with optimal efficiency and ensuring consumers get their refunds deposited into their accounts as quickly as possible.
 The system is extremely accurate and continues to “learn” over time, as the software is updated and programed to include more container and material types.